 On January 4, 2015, after several months of gentle coaxing by Major Mel, Jim returned to terrestrial radio on WERG in Erie, PA.

 Two weeks later on January 18, 2015, Jim launched his first "local" show on a new LPFM station that went into operation in the Fall of 2014: "Huntley Community Radio" 101.5FM WHRU-LP in Huntley, IL.
-That program originally aired on Sunday afternoons from 2-3pm Central Time.
+That program originally aired on Sunday afternoons from 2:05pm - 3:00pm Central Time.
 It is the only polka show on FM radio to air in stereo in the State of Illinois.
-By the Fall of 2016, an adverse change in station management forced Jim to drop that station.
+By the Fall of 2016, an adverse change in station management forced Jim to leave that station.
 "Chainsaw's Polka Madhouse" on WHRU-LP ended on January 22, 2017 with management refusing to air the final show scheduled to air on the 29th.
 However, in December of 2017, the anti-polka management regime that pushed Jim out 2 years earlier had left the station.
-"Chainsaw's Polka Madhouse" returned to WHRU-LP on January 5, 2019 at it's current time: Saturday mornings from 9:05am - 10:00am Central Time.
+"Chainsaw's Polka Madhouse" returned to WHRU-LP on January 5, 2019 at a new time: Saturday mornings from 9:05am - 10:00am Central Time.
 In January of 2020, WHRU added an additional Friday night airing from 6:35pm - 7:30pm Central Time.